Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **X,Y,Z** Axis to probe on
 * **Fnnnn** Probing feedrate
-* **Rnnn** Distance to move away from the lower endstop before the next probing move starts
+* **Rnnn** Distance to move away from the lower endstop before the next probing move starts, sufficient to ensure that the probe stops registering contact
 * **Pnnn** Use probe with the given number instead of endstop (RRF3.x and later)

 ### Examples